What Is Asbestos?

-The main risk factor for developing mesothelioma is exposure to asbestos.
 The term asbestos refers to a family of magnesium-silicate mineral fibers.
 In the past, asbestos was used widely for insulation because it does not conduct heat well and is resistant to burning.
 As the link between asbestos and mesothelioma has become more well known, the use of this material has decreased.
 However, up to 8 million Americans may already have been exposed to asbestos.
 Although asbestos has not been used in construction since approximately 1975, the products already in place present a danger to individuals involved in repair work and the demolition of structures containing asbestos products.

 It is possible that asbestos causes cancer by physically irritating cells rather than by a chemical effect.
 When asbestos fibers are inhaled, the long, thin fibers may reach the ends of the small airways and penetrate into the pleural lining of the lung and chest wall.
 These fibers may then directly injure mesothelial cells of the pleura, and eventually cause mesothelioma.

 It is important to note that symptoms of mesothelioma may not appear until 30 to 50 years after exposure to asbestos.
 The early symptoms of malignant mesothelioma are common symptoms that are not specific to the disease itself.
 People often mistake the symptoms for everyday sicknesses and ailments such as the common cold.
 Many people with mesothelioma have symptoms for only a few months before they are diagnosed.

 - Pain at the side of the chest or in the lower back

 - Weight loss

 About 75% of mesothelioma occurrences start in the chest cavity.
 This is known as pleural mesothelioma.
 Another 10% to 20% is peritoneal mesothelioma which begins in the abdomen.
 Pericardial mesothelioma, found in the cavity around the heart, is very rare.